game-server-panel/game-server-panel/README.md

 # How to install
 See [https://game-server-panel.github.io/docs/install/ubuntu/](https://game-server-panel.github.io/docs/install/ubuntu/)

+or

+use the installer in the installer/ folder

 # TODO:
 - [x] Container filesystem reader
 - [x] Create new container from frontend